volvan/scanner/README.md

 # The Scanner

 The Scanner is Völva’s core component for mapping Iceland’s internet-facing systems.
 It performs continuous host discovery and port scanning to reveal exposed services, track changes, and support proactive cybersecurity.
 Built for reliability and minimal network impact, it helps visualize national digital exposure—transparently and ethically.
+For further details, see the [thesis](https://hdl.handle.net/1946/50479).

 ## Völva: Scan Iceland

-The core component responsible for conducting the network scans.
-It spans in three phases in the scanning pipeline (prepare, host discovery and port scanning)
+The core component responsible for conducting the network scans, is named Völva.
+It spans in three phases in the scanning pipeline (prepare, host discovery and port scanning).

 ![Coverage](.github/img/coverage.svg)
 ![Version](https://img.shields.io/github/v/tag/volvan/scanner?label=version)